Boston Cream Cupcakes

 Growing up, I was the odd kid who was all sorts of indifferent about doughnuts.
-Actually, I leaned more toward the dislike side of things than indifference.
+Actually, I leaned more toward dislike than indifference (that still holds to this day).
 Doughnuts never did much of anything for me.
 Count me out on the funnel cake train, as well.
 The one exception to my doughnut dislike was Boston cream.
 Now those doughnuts I would gobble up and look for seconds.
 Seriously, if you fill just about anything with pastry cream and top it with chocolate, chances are, I’m going to eat it.
-Quite a few years ago, I baked a Boston Cream Pie for my grandma to commemorate her 91st birthday and, needless to say, it was an enormous hit.
+Quite a few years ago, I baked a Boston cream pie for my grandma to commemorate her 91st birthday (new, improved recipe here) and, needless to say, it was an enormous hit.
 I had no doubt that a cupcake version would be just as good, and I was right.
 You just can’t go wrong with pastry cream and chocolate!

 These cupcakes start with a fabulous, buttery vanilla cake recipe.
 Once the cupcakes have cooled, the insides are hollowed out and filled to the brim with pastry cream, then the entire top of the cupcake is smothered in a chocolate ganache glaze.
 While these cupcakes involve three different components, they come together quite easily and are a cinch to assemble.